Managed Kubernetes has launched! Learn more in the announcement blog.

 If you are in need of constant raw computational power, then dedicated servers might just turn out necessary as their true strength relies on high cost and high-performance hardware.
 However, the inflexibility with dedicated servers requires you to be able to accurately predict your resource needs beforehand, as there is limited or no opportunity to scale the server later.

 If then again you’re developing anything of a varying scale, and you like to experiment without strings attached, the virtualized platforms will probably suit you best.
-Of the two virtualized environments, Cloud servers clearly have the higher ground compared to VPS’s on many fronts.
-Firstly, scalability due to the separate storage backends and compute nodes is easy and effortless, and for the same reason cloud servers provide a better reliability.
+Of the two virtualized environments, Cloud servers clearly have a higher ground compared to VPS’s on many fronts.
+Firstly, scalability due to the separate storage backends and compute nodes is easy and effortless, and for the same reason, cloud servers provide better reliability.
 Secondly, while VPS’s can be competitive with regards to pricing, the cloud servers can save you on hourly costs, as you are able to optimise the costs by your usage at all times.

 Had we done this analysis a couple of years back, the differences would have been more distinct.
 However, cloud servers have really come a long way and are in almost all use cases the superior choice.

-Header photo: Different Ways by Farhad Sadykov.
+Featured image: Different Ways by Farhad Sadykov.